GUIDE 2024

 • Work (and lead) other proposal team members.

 The senior position is the most similar to the starting position of a proposal writer.
 The main difference is that other proposal writers will come to you for advice.
-Although you’re not a proposal manager, you can still expect tasks where you help less-experienced writers.
+Although you’re not a proposal manager, you can still expect tasks where you help less-experienced writers, and your leadership skills will be crucial in guiding and mentoring them.

 Proposal Coordinator

-You can become a proposal coordinator if you feel like you have a great job outlook and oversee proposals.
-Instead of writing, you’ll focus on ensuring a streamlined process.
+You can become a proposal coordinator if you feel like you have a great job outlook and oversee the proposal process.
+Instead of writing, you’ll focus on project management, which is crucial for ensuring a streamlined process.

 Creating a proposal includes many moving parts, so proposal coordinators need to set up and maintain a productive work environment.